adjust/unity_sdk/README.md

 Since August 1st 2014, apps in the Google Play Store must use the [Google Advertising ID][google_ad_id] to uniquely identify devices.
 To allow the Adjust SDK to use the Google Advertising ID, integrate [Google Play Services][google_play_services].
 To do this, copy the `google-play-services_lib` folder (part of the Android SDK) into the `Assets/Plugins/Android` folder of your Unity project.

 There are two main ways to download the Android SDK.
-Any tool using the `Android SDK Manager` will offer a quick link to downlaod and install the Android SDK tools.
+Any tool using the `Android SDK Manager` will offer a quick link to download and install the Android SDK tools.
 Once installed, you can find the libraries in the `SDK_FOLDER/extras/google/google_play_services/libproject/` folder.

 ![][android_sdk_location]